-On average, at least once per week, the Clean Athletics Education Co-ordinator will be available at the National Performance Institute at Loughborough University to offer support, advice and information to athletes, their support personnel and their coaches.
+On average, at least once per week, the Clean Athletics Support and Education Officer will be available at the National Performance Institute at Loughborough University to offer support, advice and information to athletes, their support personnel and their coaches.

-- 7. All IRTP, NRTP and DTP athletes to be offered annual 1-2-1 Clean Athletics education sessions - 8.
-All newly funded athletes receive an "introduction to Clean Athletics" session - 9.
-Clean Athletics Education Co-ordinator to have weekly presence at NPI - 10.
-All funded athletes to be advised to download the Clean Sport App - 11.
-"Futures" athletes will be offered a Clean Athletics education session at their annual meeting - 12.
-Athletes selected for "Major Competitions" who have not received Clean Sport education aligned to the UKAD Major Games Programme will be required to attend formal Clean Sport education in line with the agreed UKAD, BOA, BPA and Home Country Commonwealth Games Associations - 13.
-Delivery of Clean Athletics sessions within the AASE programme - 14.
-All athletes selected to represent Great Britain & Northern Ireland in events not classified as "Major Competitions" and who have either not attended a formal Clean Athletics Education Session or received an Information email in the previous 6 months, will be provided with an Information email highlighting Medication Checking, the UKA Supplement Policy and the Sample Collection process
+- 7. We will ensure that all IRTP, NRTP and DTP athletes will complete Clean Sport education sessions at least once every two years. - 8.
+All newly funded athletes receive an "introduction to Clean Athletics" session. - 9.
+Clean Athletics to have weekly presence at NPI. - 10.
+All funded athletes to be advised to download the Clean Sport App and those not in a Testing Pool will receive a compliant Education session at least once every two years. - 11.
+"Futures" athletes will receive a compliant Clean Sport education session at least once every two years. - 12.
+Athletes selected for "Major Competitions" who have not received Clean Sport education aligned to the UKAD Major Games Programme will be required to complete formal, values based Clean Sport education in line with the agreed UKAD, BOA, BPA and Home Country Commonwealth Games Associations - 13.
+We will encourage all athletes and support personnel to complete UKAD online education, appropriate to their role, via our website and social media channels at least twice per annum. - 14.
+All athletes selected to represent Great Britain & Northern Ireland in events not classified as "Major Competitions" will be provided with an Information email highlighting Medication Checking, the UKA Supplement Policy and the Sample Collection process.